xy-tech/x330-bios/coreboot/README.md

 * The VBT is modified to remove the internal display in Windows.
 * This is based on tianocore which does not have backwards support for MBR/BIOS OS.
 * This build uses libgfxinit as the graphics init with no VGA blobs.
 * The Intel ME is neutered for this build.
-Might affect hackintosh installs although I've not done any testing on it.
+Might affect hackintosh installs and battery life although I've not done any testing on it.
 * This build is also 4MB which is suitable for 1vyrain installs directly without any hardware flash.
 Fully tested with 1vyrain.
+* The boot resolution is set to 1366*768.
+Feel free to modify this based on the display resolution of your display.